Once a time

 Look at dress!

-CINDERELLA, STEPMOTHER, & Nevertheless, I/she want/s to go to the Festival And dance the Prince.
+CINDERELLA, STEPMOTHER, & Nevertheless, I/she want/s to go to the Festival And before the Prince.

-All three were of face, but vile and black of heart.
+All were beautiful of face, but vile and black of heart.
 Jack, on the other hand, had no father, and his

 JACK'S I wish...